donovanm21/js_todo_app/README.md

 - Add methods for removing tasks.
 - Add several checks in the class and functions to prevent duplication of stored items.
 - Test done on all the above mentioned functions and classes.
 All working as expected.
+- All new js code carried over to main program from wip.